HenrikBechmann/react-infinite-grid-scroller/README.md

 The `scroller.current` object contains the following properties, which are identical to the properties set for the scroller (they are passed through):

-_orientation, gap, padding, cellHeight, cellWidth, cellMinHeight, cellMinWidth, layout, cache, cacheMax, startingIndex_
+_orientation, cellHeight, cellWidth, cellMinHeight, cellMinWidth, layout, cache, cacheMax, startingIndex_

-It also contains _scrollerID_, the internal session id (integer) of the current scroller, for debug purposes.
+It also contains _scrollerID_, the internal session id (integer) of the current scroller, _dndInstalled_, and _dndEnabled_.

-Finally, it contains two objects with bundled properties: _virtualListProps_ and _cradleContentProps_.
+Finally, it contains four objects with bundled properties: _virtualListProps_, _cradleContentProps_, _gapProps_, and _paddingProps_.

 _virtualListProps_ is an object with the following properties:
 ```